ttotenberg-ld/ld-guarded-release-runner/README.md

 1. Enter your LaunchDarkly credentials and configuration in the web UI
 2. Configure your metrics for error rate, latency, and business conversions
+3. Click "Create LaunchDarkly Resources" to automatically create the flag and enabled metrics in LaunchDarkly
-3. Click "Start Simulation" to begin sending events
+4. Click "Start Simulation" to begin sending events
-4. The event log will show real-time updates of events being sent
+5. The event log will show real-time updates of events being sent
-5. View the status panel to monitor the simulation
+6. View the status panel to monitor the simulation
-6. Click "Stop Simulation" when finished
+7. Click "Stop Simulation" when finished

+## Resource Creation

+The new **Create LaunchDarkly Resources** feature automatically creates the following resources in LaunchDarkly:

+1. **Boolean Flag** - Creates a flag with the key you specified, with two variations: true (treatment) and false (control)
+2. **Error Metric** - Creates an occurrence metric where lower is better, using the error metric name you specified (only if enabled)
+3. **Latency Metric** - Creates a numeric average metric where lower is better, using the latency metric name you specified (only if enabled)
+4. **Conversion Metric** - Creates an occurrence metric where higher is better, using the business metric name you specified (only if enabled)

+All resources will be created with appropriate configurations for use with LaunchDarkly's Release Guardian feature.
+The resources will be tagged with "guarded-rollout-runner" for easy identification in the LaunchDarkly dashboard.

 ## Deployment